equinor/records/doc/format.md

         rec:isInScope ex:Project.
 }
  ```
  These two ways of writing the record are equivalent and there is no difference in the two.
-Therefor the IRI of the "content" named graph is ephemeral.
+Therefore the IRI of the "content" named graph is ephemeral.
-When a record is written as two named graphs, the two named graphs must be be sent and stored together.